It looks like a quince, it smells like a quince and it is rock hard, just like a quince.

 Japanese quince jelly with star anise

 If you don’t have enough quince, you can substitute part apples or crabapples, another ornamental edible.
 The recipe can be used for true quince (Cydonia oblonga) as well.
 To set the jam, I use Marmello, which is a Dutch brand of organic citrus pectin powder, sold in little packets of 25 g.
 The use of pectin allows the jam to set with a smaller amount of sugar.
 You can of course substitute a different pectin brand.
-If you can’t find it, or prefer your jelly sweeter, it is possible to make the jelly with just sugar, but more of it is needed for the jelly to set (see bellow for amounts).
+If you can’t find it, or prefer your jelly sweeter, it is possible to make the jelly with just sugar, but more of it is needed for the jelly to set (see bellow for amounts) and it takes a lot more time – about half an hour.
+But because of the longer cooking time, the jelly will also turn a beautiful reddish colour.

 2 kg (4 1/2 pounds) Japanese quince (or a mix of Japanese quince and apples)